(originally published September 11, 2015)

 So when the Pistons and Bulls met in the Eastern Conference Finals in 1989 it was bound to get ugly.
 Chuck Daly had incorporated what he called “the Jordan Rules.”
 The idea was simple enough.
 Smother and focus everything upon Michael Jordan.
 Whenever he had the ball, grab and trap and pull and do all the little dirty tricks you can get away with it.
 Eventually Jordan would get fatigued.
 And fatigued players miss shots.

 The Pistons used this strategy relentlessly, bullying Jordan every minute he was on the court.
 It allowed them to escape a 2-1 hole.
 The Pistons won three games in a row with defense- the Bulls never scored more than 94 points.
 The Pistons returned to the NBA Finals and won the title.

 The next year the Bulls changed coaches.
 Phil Jackson was promoted and Doug Collins was booted out.
 Jackson went to the Triangle Offense, a perfect antidote for the Jordan Rules.
-Teams couldn’t isolate Jordan and take him out the game because the Triangle was based on shared ball movement.
-With Jackson, the Bulls had the second best record in the Eastern Conference, 55 wins.
+Teams couldn’t isolate Jordan and take him out of the game because the Triangle was based on shared ball movement.
+With Jackson, the Bulls had the second-best record in the Eastern Conference, 55 wins.
 The Pistons won 59 games.
 So the showdown was on.

 In the playoffs of 1990, the Bulls swept Milwaukee and beat Philadelphia, losing only one game in the series.
 The Pistons were equally efficient.
 They swept Indiana and lost only one game to the Knicks.